 Universal Lunch Programs

-Five of our elementary schools are currently able to offer a Universal Lunch Program.
-These schools include Eric Langton, Highland Park, Glenwood, Harry Hooge and Albion.
+The following six elementary schools are currently offering a Universal Lunch Program: Edith McDermott, Eric Langton, Highland Park, Glenwood, Harry Hooge and Albion.
 Any family may order lunch at a reasonable cost up to twice weekly.
 All lunches are partially subsidized, making it an affordable option for families.
 Families who require assistance may request a full subsidy that covers the cost of the meals.
 The hope is to increase the number of schools that would have access to Universal Lunch Programs in the years ahead.
 If you are a family at one of these schools, you may contact your classroom teacher or the child and youth care worker to inquire further.

 School Based Breakfast Programs